Ethics, Risk and Compliance

 We require associates to report actual or suspected violations of our Code of Ethics, but realize that fear of reprisals can make people hesitant to speak up.
 This is why we enforce clear policies to prevent retaliation against any associate reporting an issue.

-The SpeakUp Office (formerly named Business Practices Office) offers employees and people outside of AAA a channel through which to report misconduct.
+The SpeakUp Office (formerly named Business Practices Office) offers employees and people outside of Advanced Accelerator Applications a channel through which to report misconduct.
 Complaints can be made by email, phone, online or in-person.
 The web-based and telephone channels are operated via a third-party vendor.
 The SpeakUp Office manages investigations into all complaints, and escalates any substantiated cases of misconduct to management for appropriate action.

 Code, Policies and Guidelines